science-digital/sd-integration-tool-template/README.md

 # Beginners

 If you are just starting out it is recommended that you use this repo as a template to guide your development.
-This repo is a GitHub template ... explain how to use GitHub template.
+This repo is a GitHub template TODO explain how to use GitHub template.

 This guide targets developers who want to integrate classical tools with well defined inputs and outputs.
 If you want to support an agent interaction pattern see the